dvbrennanjv/Cloud-Resume-Project/README.md

 ---

-## Security Best Practices
+## Security & Best Practices

-1. **Avoid exposing bucket names in public repositories**
+1. **Keep Bucket Names Private**
-   Store bucket names in `terraform.tfvars` or `locals.tf` files that are excluded from version control.
-Public bucket names can be exploited for object brute forcing, phishing, or scams.
+   Store bucket names in `terraform.tfvars` or `locals.tf` and `.gitignore` them.
+Public exposure can lead to brute force object discovery or abuse.

-2. **Sanitize CloudFront configuration before publishing**
+2. **Sanitize CloudFront Settings for Public Repos**
-   Remove or generalize sensitive settings such as TTLs, cookie forwarding, and caching behaviors.
-These details can be abused to generate unwanted traffic or cache misuse.
+   Remove overly specific configurations like TTLs, forwarded cookies, or detailed cache behavior.
+These can be exploited to disrupt or abuse traffic patterns.

+3. **IAM Policies**
-3. **Keep bucket policies in a separate file and add it to `.gitignore`**
+   Always write your bucket policy in a separate `.json` or `.txt` file and exclude it from source control to prevent leaking ARNs or over-permissive settings.
-   This prevents accidental exposure of sensitive bucket permissions or ARNs in public repos.

-4. **Using up to date security protocols**
-   I reccomend when setting up the SSL certificate with CloudFront that you use also specify to use the latest security policy (TLSv1.2_2021 in my case) as well as using HTTP/3
-   It requires no extra steps on the bucket as CloudFront will handle the negotiation automatically.
+   Its good practice to have policies follow the principal of least priviledge

+4. **Use Modern TLS and HTTP/3**
+   When configuring SSL, use the latest security policy (e.g., `TLSv1.2_2021`) and enable HTTP/3 in your CloudFront distribution.
+No changes are needed on the bucket side.

+5. **Implement Error Handling in Lambda**
+   Use `try/except` blocks or structured error handling in your Lambda functions to avoid silent failures and improve debugging.

 ---